connerjackson-svg/mexico-city-urban-growth-analysis/README.md

 ## Key Findings

 - **249.91 km²** of land converted to urban use between 2005 and 2022
-- Growth was primarily **continuous and outward** from the existing urban core — consistent with urban sprawl
+- Growth was primarily **continuous and outward** from the existing urban core, consistent with urban sprawl
 - **Distance to existing urban areas** was the strongest predictor of future growth, followed by elevation and slope
 - Most displaced land was previously **vegetated or semi-natural**
 - The top **8% of suitability values** (threshold ≈ 0.44) were identified as priority zones for green infrastructure, clustered along the urban periphery